 In 1979, following an influx of Central American refugees to the Texas Valley at the U.S. border with Mexico—the largest such migration of its kind at the southern border of the United States—Pereira immediately began an ad hoc ministry to refugees fleeing persecution from military violence, persecution and oppression—the same circumstances that brought him to the United States.

 He resigned his pastorate in San Benito, and in 1985, with the help of volunteers and national church officials of the Christian Church (Disciples of Christ), Pereira established the Good Samaritan Project in Los Fresnos, Texas, to assist refugees and became its first executive director.
 Simultaneously, he established a new congregation in Los Fresnos, Ebenezer Christian Church, where he remains the senior minister today.
-Feliberto is a member of the Board of Trustees of Brite Divinity School, a seminary of the Christian Church (Disciples of Christ), whose General Minister and President, Sharon Watkins, was asked by President Barack Obama to deliver the sermon at the traditional Inauguration National Prayer Service.
+Feliberto is a member of the Board of Trustees of Brite Divinity School, a seminary of the Christian Church (Disciples of Christ.)

 In June, 2008, the story of Feliberto’s life and accomplishments was released as a first-person autobiography, I Was A Stranger: Hope For A Hidden World (Brown Books, 2008).
 Married to Micaela Pereira, Feliberto has three children.
-Feliberto’s mother, his brother, and many other relatives, still reside in Cuba.
+Feliberto’s brother and many other relatives still reside in Cuba.